falent/Alexa_universal_skill_template/README.md

 Run a _MongoDB_ Docker container:

 `$ sudo docker run --name mongo_database -d --network myNetwork -p 27017:27017 mongo --noauth `

+If you get an error because you have already installed MongoDB into your machine please keep in mind that docker MongoDb uses the same port.
+Please stop your mongoDb process to work with docker:

+`$ sudo service mongod stop`

 Run a _DynamoDB_ Docker container: